Iniciaste sesión como:

-The goal of Buddhism is to attain enlightenment and enter nirvana.
-The attainment of nirvana implies the elimination of greed, hatred and ignorance and the end of the endless cycle of birth and death.
-However, this noble goal is beyond the reach of most ordinary people.
-It is for us, beings incapable of self-liberation, that Amida Buddha established his 48 vows.
-Shinran Shonin teaches us that our life's purpose can be completed in this life through the awakening of shinjin.
-This experience allows us to realize that we live enveloped in the light of Amida Buddha.
-A person who experiences shinjin is certain of his or her birth in the pure land and the realization of buddhahood.
+The goal of Buddhism is to attain enlightenment, which means the cessation (nirvana) of suffering.
+The attainment of nirvana implies uprooting our greed, hatred and ignorance, which means that the cycle of birth and death (samsara) comes to an end.
+We stop making the same mistakes and tripping over the same obstacles.
+However, this noble goal is very difficult to reach for most ordinary people.
+It is for people like us, who are unable to liberate themselves from suffering, that the easy path of the Pure Land was given by Shakyamuni Buddha.
+Shinran Shōnin teaches us that our life's purpose can be completed in this life through the awakening of shinjin, which means entrusting to the Pure Land path of birth (i.e. awakening) through the nenbutsu.
+This experience allows us to realize that we are already enveloped in the light of Amida Buddha, which symbolizes immeasurable wisdom and compassion.
+A person who experiences shinjin is certain of their realization of buddhahood.

 keyword: heizei gojo (completing our purpose in this very life)

 Shinjin is the cornerstone of our school because shinjin is the cause that enables a person to be born in the pure land of Amida and become a Buddha.
 Throughout time, this word has been translated as having faith, believing, trusting, entrusting, awakening, etc...
-However, none of these translations are true to the meaning that Shinran Shonin discovered in shinjin.
-Shinjin is the mind of the Buddha in us; but we cannot possess or create the mind of the Buddha, the mind of the Buddha manifests as in a person only through the power of Amida's vow.
+However, none of these translations are true to the meaning that Shinran Shōnin discovered in shinjin.
+Shinjin is the mind of the Buddha in us; but we cannot possess or create the mind of the Buddha, the mind of the Buddha manifests as in a person only through the power of Amida's vow, which expresses our deep connection with awakening, the fact that we already live in relation to awakening.
 Therefore, it is better to say that we receive shinjin.

 keyword: shinjin (to entrust, to trust...)